 Consumers will also earn 50 per cent more PC Optimum points for shopping at Shopper Drug Mart to account for the higher number of points needed for redemption of items at that store.

 Under the current Optimum program, collectors earn 10 points for every $1 spent, but under the PC Optimum program, they will earn 15 points per $1 spent at Shoppers Drug Mart.

 PC Financial® MasterCard® holders are also eligible to earn PC Optimum points in place of PC Plus points.

-And for a limited time, you can get a $100 e-gift card and up to 20,000 PC points when you sign up through RateSupermarket.ca and activate your card.
-That’s $20-worth of free groceries!
+And for a limited time, get a $100 e-gift card when you sign up through RateSupermarket.ca and activate your card.

 The point redemption system will be similar to that of the PC Plus program – 1,000 points is equivalent to $1, but now you can start redeeming points for items once you’ve achieved 10,000 points.

-In Quebec, where Shoppers Drug Mart operates under the Pharmaprix name, the Pharmaprix Optimum program will end on Jan.
+In Quebec, where Shoppers Drug Mart operates under the Pharmaprix name, the Pharmaprix Optimum program ended on Jan.
 31, 2018.
 Members will have until May 2, 2018 to redeem their points or convert them at equal value to the new program.

 The loyalty point program merger comes months after Loblaw’s PC Financial and CIBC announced they were ending their 20-year partnership.
-As of November 1, CIBC absorbed all of the PC Financial’s day-to-day banking product accounts (chequing and savings accounts, loans, mortgages, etc.) and rebranded under the name Simplii Financial.
+Back in November, CIBC absorbed all of the PC Financial’s day-to-day banking product accounts (chequing and savings accounts, loans, mortgages, etc.) and rebranded under the name Simplii Financial.
 Simplii Financial products can’t earn PC points.

 On the other hand, no changes were made to the PC Financial® MasterCard® products as they are solely owned by PC Bank.